saniya05m/cs283-f24-assignments/README.md

 12. Get coins from the farmer
 13. Run to the blacksmith

+### Features
+1. Implemented pickup and drop mechanics using mesh collider onStay method.
+CollectionGame.cs file
+2. UI with Game tips and directions pops up depending on the Current State of the game and relevant locations.
+CollectionGame.cs
+3. 2 NPCs using Behavior tree.
+Blacksmith and Farmer interact with the player once he's close enough and depending on the game progression, the interactions vary.
+BehaviorFarmer.cs and BehaviorBlacksmith.cs files
+4. Farming features: player needs to progress through the game in order so I use an enum to keep track of all actions including individual farming steps.
+5. Planting the seed: Detecting if you're in the empty plot of dirt and drop the seed.
+CollectionGame.cs
+6. Watering: detecting player position and enabling watering particle effect when Space is pressed.
+CollectionGame.cs
+7. Cabbage picking: Pressing Space activates an animation, and then I make the player pick up a cabbage and have it in hand.
+CollectionGame.cs

+### Assets
+Huge thanks to the artist, Quaternius.
+Almost all assets in the game are from here https://quaternius.com/index.html

 Assignment 10.
 BT and NPC controls

 Horse jumps on you when you get too close to it and then retreats back when you get closer to your home hut.